lianqiw/maos/docs/91_basics.md

 ```
 0x6500: 4 byte uint
-length: 8 byte uint equal to the length of the follwoing string
+length: 8 byte uint equal to the length of the following string
 string: variable length, padded to multiple of 8.
 length2: 8 byte uint equal to length
 0x6500: 4 byte uint
 ```

-The mendatory part contains the type and size of \c data
+The mandatory part contains the type and size of \c data
 ```
 0x6600: 4 byte uint.
 Dummy, to facilitate memory alignment for mmap.
 magic:  4 byte uint.
 See sys/bin.h for all supported types